 The jumper can be used to enable (or disable) the 8th bit.
 This way, both ASCII values (7 bits) and full bytes (8 bits) can be displayed correctly.

-Choose for only the PCB or a complete kit.
+Choose for the PCB only or a complete kit.
 The kit contains the PCB and all unsoldered parts.
 See the bill of materials for all parts that are included.
-Items can be soldered and assembled by us on request.
+Items can be soldered, assembled and tested at a 40% surcharge.

 Prices are in euros and include 21% VAT.